DhRUVwol/vqe-molecular-simulator/README.md

 ## Deploy on Vercel

-The project id deployed on [Vercel Platform](https://quantum-sim-hack-iiitv.vercel.app/)
+The project is deployed on [Vercel Platform](https://quantum-sim-hack-iiitv.vercel.app/)

 ## License